 While Coughlin Field is open for use by the fall athletic teams, it won’t be open for public use for another few weeks.
 Once the complex is open for public use, a reminder that the track is not available when athletic teams are practicing on the turf.

 Course Catalogs From the Past Now Online

 Course catalogs from Worcester State’s past are now available to read online.
-The catalogs describe the curriculum at Worcester State from the 1870s to the present and include academic calendars, admissions requirements, names of students, faculty, and administrators, and descriptions of extracurricular activities and campus facilities.
-“Since this collection dates back to the . . .
+The catalogs describe the curriculum at Worcester State from the 1870s to the present and include academic calendars, . . .